Search ARMI Database

 Papers & Reports Looking ahead, guided by the past: The role of U.S. national parks in amphibian research and conservation

-Authors: Brian J Halstead; Andrew M Ray; Erin L Muths; Evan HC Grant; Rob L Grasso; Michael J Adams; Katy S Delaney; Jane Carlson; Blake R Hossack
+Authors: Brian J Halstead; Andrew M Ray; Erin Muths; Evan HC Grant; Rob L Grasso; Michael J Adams; Katy S Delaney; Jane Carlson; Blake R Hossack

 Date: 2022-03 | Outlet: Ecological Indicators